-The Middle College Program is a partnership between RBC and Petersburg City Public Schools, and is located on RBC campus.
-The Program includes up to 50 juniors and seniors from Petersburg High School.
-This allows students an opportunity to complete requirements for high school graduation while earning college credits concurrently, also known as Dual Enrollment Credits.
-Students will complete their high school career at the campus of Richard Bland College.
-For more information, please contact Petersburg High School's Guidance Office at 804-861-4884 or The Center for Student Affairs at 804-862-6225.
+The Middle College Program is a partnership between RBC and Petersburg City Public Schools, and is located on the RBC campus.
+The Program enrolls qualified juniors who are selected by designated administrators at Petersburg High School.
+The Middle College students who have successfully completed their first year at Richard Bland College advance to their senior year at PHS and move into their second year at RBC simultaneously.
+This program allows students an opportunity to complete requirements for high school graduation while earning college credits concurrently, also known as Dual Enrollment Credits.
+Students will complete their high school diploma requirements at the campus of Richard Bland College.
+For more information, please contact Petersburg High School's Guidance Office at 804-861-4884.